You are using Internet Explorer 11 or earlier, this browser is no longer supported by this website. We suggest to use a modern browser.

 • Annual General Meeting

-For the seventh time in a row the CDP has ranked thyssenkrupp on the “Climate A List”.
+For the ninth time in a row the CDP has ranked thyssenkrupp on the “Climate A List”.
 With this the CDP has confirmed thyssenkrupp as one of the leading companies worldwide with regard to climate disclosure and management of climate change.

 Find out more about CDP